 Of course, the objective at this point is not to become an expert in the field.
 But it will help you to define your interview goals and choose the right questions.
 Also, it will help you to have a comfortable conversation with your client using a common language.

-If you don’t know where to start, this is a brief list of questions that can work for almost every project and can serve you as a start point to create your own questionnaire, tailored for your clients’ needs:
+If you don’t know where to start, this is a brief list of questions that can work for almost every project and can serve as a starting point to create your own questionnaire, tailored to your client's needs:

 About the Stakeholder